fudgeebohr/fudgeebohr/README.md

 Languages:    C#, Java, Python, HTML
 Learning:     Kotlin
 Discord:      fudgeebohr
-About Me: A hobbyist that does coding for fun (aside from it being a school requirement), and an avid music enthusiast (c)
+About Me:     A hobbyist that does coding for fun (aside from
+              it being a school requirement), and an avid music enthusiast
 ```